 Average house price March 2016:

 One of the best ways of understanding why people are attracted to Canterbury is to fly in to Christchurch International Airport.
 On the western horizon, there are the Southern Alps, snow-covered in winter and home to many ski fields.
-Below are the Canterburpy Plains and the twisting channels of the Rangitata, Rakaia and Waimakariri rivers.
+Below are the Canterbury Plains and the twisting channels of the Rangitata, Rakaia and Waimakariri rivers.
 To the east, kilometres of beaches stretch north and south, broken only by the hills and harbours of Banks Peninsula.

 As the local tourism promotion puts it (and it’s true) “you can ski, snowboard, bungy jump, hike, jet boat, fish, mountain bike, raft, surf, swim, golf, see whales, dolphins and seals, visit wineries and gardens, shop, and so much more, all within two hours of Christchurch.”